anju54/Amigo-microservice/README.md

 User-service runs on port : 8762
 Mail-service runs on port : 8763
-Address-service runss on port : deafult port
+Address-service runss on port : 8764

 Euerka server runs on port : 8761

 Rabbitmq is running through docker container.

+Spring cloud gateway is configured on port : 8080